An efficient wavelet-based physics-informed neural network for multiscale problems: Methodology

-We employ W-PINN to obtain an approximate solution, as described above.
-W-PINN is composed of two parts: a trainable network that predicts coefficients by forming a fully connected network, and a non-trainable network that constructs the final solution and its derivatives using these coefficients and pre-computed wavelet matrices. {This formulation eliminates the need for automatic differentiation (AD) in computing PDE residuals.
-While AD provides machine-precision derivatives, but it comes at cost of maintaining computation-intensive computational graphs that grow increasingly complex with network depth and order of derivatives involved.
-Our wavelet-based approach not only makes training faster by eliminating need of computational graph but also avoid potential numerical instabilities that commonly arise in AD during training, particularly in problems exhibiting high gradients or singular behavior.
-This approach aligns with recent developments in the field, such as DT-PINN \cite{sharma2022accelerated}, which achieved two to four times speedups over AD-based PINNs by eliminating AD through meshless radial basis function-finite differences (RBF-FD).
-However, our wavelet-based formulation provides the additional advantage of naturally handling multi-scale features through its hierarchical basis structure.
 The architecture of W-PINN for a two-dimensional problem is illustrated in Figure \ref{fig:1}.
 In general, for a $d$-dimensional problem, the network architecture comprises an input layer with $d$ neurons corresponding to the spatial-temporal dimensions.
 These inputs are processed through a shallow network that maps each collocation point to a corresponding entry in the feature layer.
 For one-dimensional problems, this mapping can be simplified by directly using the input layer as the feature layer.
 Now, the feature layer passes through a fully connected network to get coefficients.
 To further enhance model performance, these coefficients can be separately fine-tuned through hyperparameter optimization.
-The final solution is then computed by combining these optimized coefficients with the pre-calculated wavelet matrices.} Once we have an approximate solution and its derivatives, we get the loss function of the network using the mean square of residuals and the mean square error of the initial and boundary conditions.
-W-PINN requires collocation points spanning all over the domain as a training set and a wavelet matrix and its derivative matrices up to the order of the differential equation in consideration.
-These wavelet matrices serve as the weights of the non-trainable network.
-A trainable bias is also added to the wavelet matrix $(\mathbf W)$ in order to incorporate $\mathcal{B}$.
-For a given set of collocation points $\mathbf{x} = (x_0, x_1, \cdots, x_N)$, the wavelet matrices are constructed as follows: \begin{small}
+The final solution and its derivatives are then computed by combining these optimized coefficients with the pre-calculated wavelet matrices.
+A trainable bias is also added to the network to incorporate $\mathcal{B}$.